As Capital of Europe, Brussels is an ideal city for students…

 More info: Immigration Office

-Foreign students from the U.E. will first contact the Social Security organization of their country (European card) and then a Belgian Mutual fund of their choice.
+Foreign students from the EU will first contact the Social Security organization of their country (European card) and then a Belgian Mutual fund of their choice.
 Medical expenses will be reimbursed directly without a qualifying period.
 Only a mandatory additional contribution is required.

 To register for a Mutual Fund, the following conditions must be respected: